Andrew Hughes (footballer, born 1978)

-Andrew John Hughes (born 2 January 1978) is an English former footballer and the current set piece coach for club Leicester City.
+Andrew John Hughes (born 2 January 1978) is an English former footballer and the set piece coach for La Liga club Athletic Club.

 Known for his versatility, his main position is as a central midfielder, but he also played regularly at fullback during his career.
 Hughes played over 100 games for each of Notts County, Reading and Leeds United.

 Playing career

 Hughes began his career at Oldham Athletic making 44 appearances scoring once before joining Notts County, where he made 130 appearances scoring 18 times.
 At Notts County Hughes helped earn them the Division Three championship.

 Reading

 He joined Reading on 5 July 2001 on a three-year deal as a replacement for Darren Caskey, but Notts County and Reading failed to agree a transfer fee and this was later set at around £250,000 by a tribunal.
 Hughes became an important player for Reading and helped earn the side promotion to the First Division of The Football League, finishing second in the Nationwide League Division Two.
 His earlier seasons at Reading had seen him play in his preferred midfield role and he flourished, going on to make 183 appearances and scoring 19 times.